MarcialRosales/task-demo/README.md

 ## Launch task natively in PCF

 *Cloud Foundry* allows us to execute `Tasks` which are one-off jobs that are intended to perform a task, stop, and be cleaned up, freeing up resources:
-- A task is a command run in the context of an app (a process run against a droplet)
+- A task is a command run in the context of an app, therefore a task is an instantiation of an application previously deployed in PCF (a process run against a droplet).
 - A task is only ever run at most once
 - A task can either fail or succeed
 - A task includes the command to start the process, disk size, and memory allocation